Jalen Johnson: High school career

 Johnson played his first two years of high school basketball for Sun Prairie High School in Sun Prairie, Wisconsin.
-He played under former head coach Jeff Boos.
+He played under former head coach Jeff Boos, who was inducted into the Wisconsin Basketball Coaches Association (WBCA) Hall of Fame in 2020.
 As a freshman in 2016–17, Johnson averaged 15.2 points, 6.2 rebounds, 2.1 assists, 1.2 steals, and 1.1 blocks to help his team to a 20–4 record.
 They were upset in the Regional Finals by Madison East High School.
 As a sophomore in 2017–18, Johnson averaged 18.4 points, 9.6 rebounds, 4.0 assists, 1.9 steals, and 1.5 blocks to help his team to a 25–2 record.
 He led the Cardinals to their first state tournament Division 1 semifinals appearance.

 After his sophomore year he transferred to Nicolet High School in Glendale, Wisconsin.
 Johnson helped lead Nicolet to the Division 2 State Championship.
 He was named the Associated Press Player of the Year for Wisconsin.
 In 2019, Johnson transferred to IMG Academy in Bradenton, Florida for his senior year.
 On January 5, 2020, he left IMG Academy, before returning to Nicolet, though not necessarily to play basketball.
 He was ruled eligible on February 8 to play the remainder of the season for Nicolet after never playing in a game for IMG.
 As a senior, Johnson averaged 24.6 points, 10.9 rebounds and 4.8 assists in 9 games.
 He was selected to play in the Jordan Brand Classic, which was canceled due to the COVID-19 pandemic.